 - Parent K23 - Independent Clinical Trial Not Allowed

 NIMH uses the K01, K08, and K23 mentored career development award programs to provide an opportunity for early-stage investigators who need additional mentored research experience to develop their independent research careers.

-Eligibility: Eligibility for the K01, K08 and K23 is generally limited to individuals who are within 6 years of completing their PhD or medical residency training at the time of application (either the initial or resubmission application).
 With appropriate justification, and on a case-by-case basis, NIMH will consider extending this eligibility time frame.
 Below are examples of circumstances that will allow for extensions of the NIMH mentored K eligibility period.

 - Childbirth (1-year automatic extension total, even if multiple children/births).

 - Extensions related to periods of part-time status for childcare responsibilities beyond the first 12-months after the birth of the child.
 Extensions within this context will only be considered when there are extenuating circumstances (special needs, extended medical issues, etc.).

 - Periods of part-time work or leave; such an extension would be pro-rated equivalent to time out of research.
 Extensions related to periods of part-time work or leave will be considered only when the appointment is reduced by 50% or more except in the case of childcare responsibilities.

 - Periods of time after receipt of terminal degree requirements when the candidate was not conducting research.
 For example, periods of time away from research due to medical issues, disability, family care responsibilities, required clinical training/activities, natural disasters, and active military service.

 - Significant change in field of study (e.g. physical science to biological science)

 Potential applicants must contact the appropriate NIMH Training Program Officer with the rationale for the requested waiver well in advance of the application due date so that Program staff can respond before this due date.
 Waivers will not be considered after an application has been submitted.